jesster413/agusmakmun.github.io/_posts/2018-06-07-Introduction-to-Neural-Networks-Using-Keras.md

 ---
 layout: post
-title: The Writing's on the Wall, Part 1 (Intro to Keras)
+title: The Writing's on the Wall, Part 1 (Introduction to Neural Networks Using Keras)
 author: Jess Chace
 cover_image: Penelope.jpg
 cover_alt: Machine learning with Keras